chainnodesorg/etherfi-teku-sync-client/README.md

 If using k8s you will need to mount a volume with multi read and write permissions (`ReadWriteMany`, see [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for more information).
 You will need to mount the volume to your Teku container and to this container.

+You will need to expose your docker.sock to this container in order to automatically reload teku when new files arrive.
+This has not been tested with k8s.
+To reload with k8s, implement your own logic or create a PR.

 Here is a sample `docker-compose.yml`:

 ```yaml